 Registered Test Pool

 In order to achieve the wider coverage, the IJF are now working with an independent body, the International Testing Agency (ITA) who provide a full service, including the management of the Registered Test Pool (RTP).
-The RTP focuses mostly on a specific population of successful athletes, selected using a careful risk assessment.
-This assessment takes into account a number of variables; the strength of judo in that country, World Ranking status and previous testing history are just a few examples of how the ITA will decide their population of approximately 60 athletes.
+The RTP focuses mostly on a specific population of successful athletes, selected by careful risk assessment.
+This assessment takes into account a number of variables; the strength of judo in that country, World Ranking status and previous testing history are just a few examples of how the ITA will decide their population of around 60 athletes.

-Besides the complusory RTP, to fulfill the IJF aim to test all of the potential Tokyo athletes, a Test Pool (TP) is about to be established in order to reach a much wider population prior to the Olympic Games.
+Besides the complusory RTP, to fulfill the IJF’s aim to test all of the potential Tokyo athletes, a Test Pool (TP) is about to be established in order to reach a much wider population prior to the Olympic Games.

 While the RTP focuses on successful athletes on the world stage, this TP will look at athletes who are successful on a continental level ensuring that no one is left untested.

 The IJF, in collaboration with the National Anti Doping Organisations (NADO), will test those that are not already within the RTP population or in a National Testing Pool (NTP).